 Each tread was a settled area, slow moving with deep pools.

-Each riser, a series of falls over rocks stacked like the scutes of a turtle shell, but without the spacial perfection, the water cascading through the fractures in streams of white water.
+Each riser, a series of falls over rocks stacked like the scutes of a turtle shell, but without the spacial perfection, white water cascading through the fractures.

 Ulanga burned hot, making the previous night seem like a bad dream.